shsachdev/ls120/intro.md

 We use classes to create objects.

 When defining a class, we typically focus on two things: states and behaviors.
 States track attributes for individual objects.
 Behaviors are what objects are capable of doing.

+Instance methods defined in a class are available to objects (or instances) of that class.